BEST 3D PRINTER FOR CAR PARTS

 The Runner Up

-The runner up of the best 3d printer for car parts after the Centauri Carbon is the updated Bambu Lab P2S.
+The runner up of the best 3d printer for car parts after the budget Centauri Carbon is the new Bambu Lab X2D.

-It’s price comes in at around an average of $799 with an AMS Unit.
-Or you can get it without the AMS for around $549.
-That’s a little over $250 more than the Centauri Carbon which makes it the runner up.
+The X2D prices comes in at around an average of $649 without an AMS Unit.
+That’s a little over $330 more than the Centauri Carbon.

-And if you’re having a hard time finding the car part you want to print… Then we have just the thing for you ⤵️
+But if you’re having a hard time finding the exact car part you want to print… Then we have just the thing for you ⤵️

 Design 3d Printed Car Parts That Match Your Exact Build.